martinmoldrup/snappylapy/README.md

 - **Human-Readable Snapshots**: Save snapshots in a format that's easy to read and understand, making it simpler to review changes and debug issues.
 - **Serialization and Deserialization**: Snapshots can be serialized and deserialized, allowing for flexible and reusable test cases.
 - **Integration Testing**: Use snapshots for integration testing with a clear separation layer, preventing interdependencies between code components and making it easier to isolate and identify errors.
 - **Easy to Use**: Seamlessly integrates with pytest, allowing you to start capturing and verifying snapshots with minimal setup.
-For a good developer experience the package is fully typed and has a comprehensive documentation.
+For a good developer experience the package is fully typed, with docstrings to provide good editor code completion.
 - **Customizable Output**: Store snapshots in a location of your choice, enabling you to organize and manage your test data effectively.
 - **Diff Report Generation**: Generate a diff report in html format for easy comparison between test results and snapshots.
 - **Provides a wide set of assertions**: The package provides a wide set of assertions to make it easy to compare different types of data, for do fuzzy matching or ignore certain parts of the data that are variable.